 Night Coming Tenderly, Black envisages a historical fight for freedom not in unambiguous black and white or vivid tonal range, but luminous shades of gray.
 Just like the works of his influencers – DeCarava and Hughes – the images in Night Coming Tenderly, Black refuse to denote the darkness of night as a space of fear.

-It is a tender one, through which one moves, Bey observes.
+It is a tender one, through which one moves.
 That is the space I imagined the fugitive black subjects moving through as they sought their self-liberation, moving through the dark landscape of America and Ohio toward freedom under cover of a munificent and blessed blackness.

 There is no introductory text in this series, and only hinting that it is a conceptual work by merely describing the mission of the show as to imagine the Underground Railroad journey.
-It should be noted that many historians have tried to reconstruct this phenomenon, but mostly it existed in the minds of the people.
+Many historians have tried to reconstruct this phenomenon, but mostly it existed in the minds of the people.